apache/arrow/docs/source/cpp/compute.rst

   The output type is an Array of items for the ``FIRST``/``LAST`` options and an Array of List of items for the ``ALL`` option.

-* \(6) Extract a child value based on a field name or a sequence of indices passed in the options.
+* \(6) Extract a child value based on a field reference passed in the options (this field reference can be specified as an index or name or a sequence thereof).
   The validity bitmap of the result will be the intersection of all intermediate validity bitmaps.
 For example, for an array with type ``struct<a: int32, b: struct<c: int64, d: float64>>``: